OleksandrKlanovets/movie-app/README.md

 The server-side implements the layered architecture.
 The layers include:

-- **Domain models.** These are Movie, Actor and MovieActor (as a junction model) models.
-Implement the domain business logic.
+- **Domain models.** These are Movie, Actor, and MovieActor (as a junction model) models.
+This layer implements the domain business logic.
-- **Service layer.** Includes MovieService, which contains the application business logic implemented by combining the domain logic into certain use-cases and data validation via validation schemas;
+- **Service layer.** Includes MovieService, which contains the application business logic implemented by combining the domain logic into certain use-cases and data validation via the validation schemas;
 - **Controllers.** Dispatch request handling to services and handle the proper responses.

 ### Additional features